prefixcommons/PrefixPing/README.md

  - Screen scraping
-  is expensive and a pain hope to avoid as much as possible, so far only BioSharing falls here and I have an email in to try & rectify
+  is expensive and a pain hope to avoid as much as possible, so far only one source falls here and I have an email in to try & rectify

 # Service